striezel/thermos/src/logger/readme.md

                                db
                            If the type is 'csv', then the readings are stored as character-separated values (CSV).
-If the type is 'db', then the readings are stored in a SQLite 3 database.
+If the type is 'db', then the readings are stored in an SQLite 3 database.
                            If no type is given, then 'db' is assumed.
 ```